William J. Bogan

 William J. Bogan (October 26, 1870 – March 24, 1936) was an American educator and administrator who served as the superintendent of Chicago Public Schools from 1928 until his death in March 1936.
 During his time as superintendent, he was regarded as one of the most prominent educators in the United States.

 Early life

 Bogan was born October 26, 1870, in Mackinac Island, Michigan.
 He grew up there, attending elementary school and high school there.

 Bogan began his educational career by teaching at schools in Northern Michigan.

 McAndrew received a bachelor's degree from the University of Chicago in 1909.

-At one point, Bogan taught education at the University of California.
+At one point, Bogan taught education at the University of California, Berkeley.

 Chicago Public Schools career

 In 1893, Bogan began what would be a 43-year career with Chicago Public Schools.
 He started as a teacher at Washington Elementary School.
 In 1900, he became principal of the elementary school.

 In 1905 Bogan was transferred to serve as the principal of Lane Technical High School.
 Bogan remained as this school's principal until 1924.
 The school was regarded as setting a national model during his tenure.
 Bogan became regarded as a leader in manual training as well as trades and industries education.

 At one point, Bogan was additionally the superintendent of the Chicago Athenaeum, which was a hybrid business college and high school.
 He also additionally served as the principal of the Knights of Columbus Free Evening Schools, which provided education for former servicemen and servicewomen.

 On April 18, 1924, Bogan was appointed to the position of first assistant superintendent of Chicago Public School, serving under Superintendent of Chicago Public Schools William McAndrew.
 Bogan had been originally the preferred candidate of multiple Chicago Board of Education members for the superindendency, before McAndrew was selected in a compromise.
 Bogan was assigned purview over public colleges, high schools, and night schools.
 He would also be tasked with helping to oversee the establishment of middle schools in the city.
 At the time he was appointed, the NCWC News Service (a Catholic news wire based in the United States) referred to Bogan, a Catholic, as, "one of the best known Catholic lay educators in the country."

 Bogan beieived in placing a great emphasis on education for those who did not expect to go to college.
 Regarded as a leading authority on vocational education, Bogan served as president of both the National Society for Vocational Education and the Vocational Educational Association of the Middle West.